 Amount of Chocolate Chips

 Using the full amount of chocolate chips listed in the recipe creates a super chocolatey, decadent, sweet cookie.
-If you prefer your sweets on the less sweet side, feel free to reduce the chocolate chips to ¼ cup.
+If you prefer your desserts on the less sweet side, feel free to reduce the chocolate chips to ¼ cup.

-I haven't tested these without any chocolate added, but I'm sure it would still produce a tasty cookie!
-In that case it would be a 100% refined sugar-free cookie and much less sweet overall.
+I haven't tested these yet without any chocolate added, but I'm sure it would still produce a tasty cookie!
+In that case it would be a 100% refined sugar-free cookie and less sweet overall.

 Feel free to use a different nut or seed butter in this recipe.
 Almond butter adds a nice, nutty richness, but you can also use peanut, cashew, pecan, or even coconut butter if you're a fan!